Calapan: Geography

-The city has an area of 250.06 km2 and is composed of 62 barangays of which 22 are classified as urban and 40, rural.
-The city also has jurisdiction over the Baco Islands and the two Silonay Islets on Calapan Bay.
+The city has an area of 250.06 km2 and is composed of 62 barangays of which 28 are classified as urban and 34, rural.
+The city also exercises jurisdiction over the Tatlong Pulo Archipelago, comprising Pulong Maliit, Pulong Gitna, and Pulong Malaki, as well as the two Silonay Islets in Calapan Bay, known as Anaganahao Island and Harka Piloto.

 The overall land characteristic is a wide plain with rivers, interspersed with wetlands at the seacoast periphery.
 The highest elevation is 187 m above sea level at Bulusan Hill, a 6 km long landform east of the city, which interrupts the mostly flat terrain north-east of the Halcon-Baco Mountain Range.